 If we add the fact that the Energy Service Company (ESCO) has a higher savings target, so that the distribution of savings guarantees the profitability of the project (let’s say 40%), we notice that the project is no longer profitable for the company.

-In fact, we can observe how the total consumption is higher than the ESCO´s target, and in business terms, it means that despite the high energy savings achieved, the project will end up in loss.
+In fact, we can observe how the total consumption is higher than the ESCO´s target, and in business terms, it means that despite the high energy savings achieved, the project will end up in a loss.

 3. Evaluating multi-location contracts

-In the case of multi-location contracts, DEXMA M&V will help you to report the savings of all the projects in your contract in an aggregated way.
+In the case of multi-location contracts, Dexma M&V will help you to report the savings of all the projects in your contract in an aggregated way.
 The objective is for you to have a global view of the total contract, without getting lost in the details of each of the locations.

 If, for example, we have locations with much higher consumption than others, a small percentage saving achieved in these can be of greater importance than a large saving in a smaller location.
-Therefore, it is important to have a grouped view of the projects that allows us to understand the overall situation.
+Therefore, it is important to have a grouped view of the projects that allow us to understand the overall situation.

-And in turn, to be able to find those projects that are being profitable to the project and those that need to be improved in order to achieve the objectives.
+And in turn, to be able to find those projects that are profitable to the project and those that need to be improved in order to achieve the objectives.

-These actions to measure and verify savings during your energy efficiency project are advanced actions that will help you to accelerate decision making and readjustment during the project.
+These actions to measure and verify savings during your energy efficiency project are advanced actions that will help you to accelerate decision-making and readjustment during the project.
 This will ensure that your Energy Service Company will cover the costs and achieve the profitability targets of your EPC.

-Contact our energy management software experts now, and test the M&V functionality of the DEXMA Platform.
+Contact our energy management software experts now, and test the M&V functionality of the Dexma Platform.

 Editor’s note – This article has been written by 2 of DEXMA’s leading experts in energy management software:

-Alfonso Mateos, Product Owner at DEXMA, has been part of the team since 2015.
-He started his career at DEXMA within the Operations Department, supporting both hardware and software customers thanks to his excellent background as energy projects manager.
-He currently works in the Product Department as Product Owner of the most analytical part of the DEXMA Energy Intelligence Platform, DEXMA Analyse.
+Alfonso Mateos, Product Owner at Dexma, has been part of the team since 2015.
+He started his career at Dexma within the Operations Department, supporting both hardware and software customers thanks to his excellent background as energy projects manager.
+He currently works in the Product Department as Product Owner of the most analytical part of the Dexma Energy Intelligence Platform, Dexma Analyse.